Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 David A. Deckelbaum - KeyBanc Capital Markets, Inc.

 I wanted to ask you I guess to get a little bit more color on the calculus around the $650 million to keep that 126,000 BOEs a day flat or so at the end of the year.
 I know that that numbers walked down from the $850 million level or so in the beginning of the year and granted I know there's been some sales.
 But how do you think about what contributes to that $650 million, is it all – I guess it sounds like it's all Bakken driven with the benefit of some of those DUCs at Redtail.
-Is that using sort of a 1.2 to 1.5 thousands or million (21:06) type curve.
+Is that using sort of a 1.2 to 1.5 thousands – or million (21:05) type curve?
 And just describe a little bit more about how you think about that?

 James J. Volker - Whiting Petroleum Corp.